Sukkot’s Joyous Judgment Day

 We can learn a very important Jewish principle from a story about a father and his two sons.

-A father had two sons and, while he agreed to support both of them, he took two very different approaches.
-The father gave a very generous amount of money to his older son and told him to return again the following year when he runs out or needs more.
+A father had two sons, and while he agreed to support both of them, he took two very different approaches.
+The father gave his older son a very generous amount of money and told him to return again the following year when he ran out or needed more.
 He turned to his younger son and only gave him a tiny fraction of what the older brother received.
 When the younger son complained, the father told him to come back for more tomorrow.

 At first blush, the younger son felt hurt and disappointed that he received such a smaller amount, and felt that his father must love or trust his older brother more.
 “On the contrary,” the father explained, “it’s precisely because I love you so much that I want you to return often, for I want a meaningful relationship with you.”